openconfig/gnmic/docs/user_guide/outputs/tcp_output.md

     address: IPAddress:Port
     # maximum sending rate, e.g: 1ns, 10ms
     rate: 10ms
-    # number of messages to buffer in case of sending failure
+    # number of messages to buffer in case of sending failure.
+    # New messages are dropped when the buffer is full.
     buffer-size:
     # export format. json, protobuf, prototext, protojson, event
     format: json